Tschappina

-Tschappina is a municipality in the Viamala Region in the Swiss canton of Graubünden.
+Tschappina is a municipality in the Viamala Region in the Swiss canton of the Grisons.

 History

 Tschappina is first mentioned in 1396 as in Schipinen.

 Geography

 Tschappina has an area, As of 2006, of 24.7 km2.
 Of this area, 42.2% is used for agricultural purposes, while 26.8% is forested.
 Of the rest of the land, 1% is settled (buildings or roads) and the remainder (30%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Thusis sub-district, of the Hinterrhein district, after 2017 it was part of the Viamala Region.
 It consists of scattered settlements over the upper Heinzenberg mountains, at an elevation of 1384–1846 m.
 It consists of the settlements of Unter- and Ober-Tschappina, Ober Gmeind, Usser and Inner Glas.